 - Same as above but add a few handfuls of arugula or spinach during last minute or so (also: walnuts, dried cranberries, Giada did this on a show my daughter and I watched recently)

 - Mushrooms with Prosciutto

 - Mushrooms are like little sponges, minimize their contact with water

-- Cultivated mushrooms are usually quite clean, just brush off any dirt with a soft brush (official “mushroom brush” or a soft toothbrush dedicated to kitchen chores)–I usually rinse the brush under hot water a couple times during cleaning a bunch (like a pound)
+- Cultivated mushrooms are usually quite clean, just brush off any dirt with a soft brush (official “mushroom brush” or a soft toothbrush dedicated to kitchen chores).
+I usually rinse the brush under hot water a couple times during cleaning a bunch.

 - Store mushrooms in the refrigerator with two goals: 1) retain their moisture and 2) prevent decay.
 Do this by keeping mushrooms in a paper sack put inside a plastic produce bag with several holes ripped in it.
 Store on a shelf, not in the produce drawers, as those can get too humid for the mushrooms.

-- Dry your own mushrooms by leaving them out on a plate at room temperature for a few days — great thing to do with any extras you aren’t going to cook
+- Dry your own mushrooms by leaving them out on a plate at room temperature for a few days.
+A great thing to do with any extras you aren’t going to cook